 Clearfork Academy works with boys between the ages of 13 and 18 years old.

 That depends on your insurance.
 For a list of providers we work with, check out the “How To Pay For It” page.
-Even if we have worked with your insurance company in the past, individual coverage varies, so check with your agent to find out specifics.
+Even if we have worked with your insurance company in the past, individual coverage varies.

 Yes.
 You will have a roommate.
 Philosophically we believe in the power of community.
 With that being said some rooms only have 3 to a room while others have 6.
 Don’t be surprised if you develop great friendships with the other guys in the program.